thecodinglab/hm-scripts/README.md

 in your browser.
 The `*.py` files are the python scripts that are used to provide the implementation details for the notebooks.
 You can open them in your favorite text editor or IDE.
 The `_test.py` files are used to test the implementation of the `*.py` files.
 They are not required to use the notebooks.

+### Virtual environment

+Pipenv users may install all dependencies with `pipenv install`.
+Remember to select the proper runtime for scripts and notebooks via `pipenv shell` or your IDE.